 Student alert system

 If there is a reason to be concerned with the behavior of a student, our campus administrators should be alerted to ensure that early intervention can occur.
+Faculty and staff may raise concerns using Success@Furman in your MyFurman portal.

 Typical classroom issues which should be reported include: Multiple class absences, pattern of lateness to class or with assignments, missing tests/exams, lack of responsiveness in class, disturbing personal disclosures in class assignments.
-These should be reported initially to the assistant academic dean's office.

 Typical outside classroom issues which should be reported include: Socially inappropriate behavior, alcohol or drug abuse, significant health concerns that interfere with daily functioning, disclosure of significant family or relationship issues, signs of a lack of connection or integration in the university community, or sudden, alarming changes in behavior.
-These should be reported initially to the student life coordinator.

 Crisis and behavior intervention